Development of an uncertainty-aware equation of state for gold: First-principles Helmholtz free energy

-To accommodate the broad range of densities (\(0.5\rho_0-5\rho_{0}\)) and temperatures (up to 300 eV) for the Au EOS table, we have generated an optimized norm-conserving Vanderbilt pseudopotential (ONCVpsp) \cite{Hamann2013,Pask2023}.
-This Au ONCVpsp, comprising a total of 33 valence states (\(4f^{14}\),\(5s^{2}\),\(5p^{6}\),\(5d^{10}\),\(6s^{1}\)) and local potential cutoff radius of \( r_c=1.1~bohr \) demonstrates both accuracy and efficiency in generating the DFT data necessary for constructing the Au EOS.
-This pseudopotential's accuracy is affirmed by comparing bulk properties with existing theoretical and experimental results, as illustrated in Table~\ref{tab:Au_bulk}.
-The extensive valence state configuration ensures transferability under extremely high pressure and temperature conditions due to electron excitation.
-Additionally, to guarantee the self-consistent convergences of total energy to less than one \( meV \) per atom and pressure in \( kbars \), we have set the plane-wave kinetic-energy cutoff at 175 Hartree.
+Low-temperature liquid states were investigated using Born–Oppenheimer molecular dynamics (BOMD) simulations.
+To achieve a more accurate representation of anharmonic lattice dynamics, we additionally applied the self-consistent phonon framework to quantitatively assess the influence of temperature-dependent vibrational contributions.
+This methodology, rigorously developed by Tadano \textit{et al.} \cite{Tadano2015}, enables a precise treatment of anharmonic effects on both thermodynamic and dynamical properties.

-The Helmholtz free energy (\( F = U-TS \)) for each phase is a sum of three terms:
+To faithfully capture the broad range of mass densities (\(0.5\rho_0\)–\(5\rho_{0}\)) and temperatures (up to 300 eV) required for the Au EOS table, we constructed an optimized norm-conserving Vanderbilt pseudopotential (ONCVpsp) \cite{Hamann2013,Pask2023}.
+The resulting Au ONCVpsp treats 33 electrons as valence, corresponding to the \(4f^{14}\), \(5s^{2}\), \(5p^{6}\), \(5d^{10}\), and \(6s^{1}\) shells, and uses a local potential cutoff radius of \(r_c = 1.1~\text{bohr}\).
+This configuration provides high accuracy together with computational efficiency for the DFT calculations that form the basis of the Au EOS.
+We verified the robustness of this pseudopotential by comparing computed bulk properties with existing theoretical and experimental results, as reported in Table~\ref{tab:Au_bulk}.
+The inclusion of an extensive set of valence states improves the pseudopotential’s transferability under extreme pressures and temperatures, where significant electronic excitation takes place.
+In addition, to achieve self-consistent convergence of the total energy to better than 1 meV per atom and pressure convergence within a few kbar, we adopted a plane-wave kinetic-energy cutoff of 175 Hartree and a Brillouin-zone \(k\)-point mesh corresponding to a maximum spacing of \(0.2~\text{\AA}^{-1}\).

-, where \( F_{cold} \) is the total energy at T=0 for the crystalline phase, \( F_{vib} \) is the ion-thermal contribution from the thermal vibration of ions in solids and liquids, and \( F_{elec} \) represents the electron-thermal contribution from excited electrons.
+The Helmholtz free energy \((F = U - TS)\) for each phase can be expressed as the sum of three distinct contributions:

-In our current work, we aim to showcase the construction of the Au EOS using the UEOS tool, with a primary focus on the solid face-centered cubic (fcc) phase and the liquid phase.
-This targeted approach is in preparation for a more extensive exploration, which will be detailed in a forthcoming paper \cite{Yang2024}.
-We will present the multiphase Au EOS and the corresponding thermodynamic properties in that comprehensive study.
-This step-by-step examination allows for a more precise understanding and systematic development of the Au EOS, setting the stage for the broader, in-depth analysis planned for subsequent publication.
+where \(F_{\mathrm{cold}}(\rho)\) denotes the cold-curve energy, i.e., the internal energy of the crystalline phase at \(T = 0\,\mathrm{K}\); \(F_{\mathrm{vib}}(\rho, T)\) represents the ion-thermal contribution arising from the thermal vibrations of ions in both solid and liquid states; and \(F_{\mathrm{elec}}(\rho, T)\) corresponds to the electron-thermal contribution associated with thermally excited electrons, typically modeled via Fermi–Dirac smearing.